S5NC/mesh-design/README.md

   - Packet sender: _Bob_
   - Packet destination: _No particular_
   - Message destination: _Charlie_
-  - Message: `Hello, world!`
+  - Payload: `Hello, world!`
-- Alice's and Charlie's nodes received this message.
+- Alice's and Charlie's respective nodes received this packet.
 Alice knows the message has been relayed by Bob's node.
-Alice also sees that Bob's node doesn't specify a route to Charlie.
+Alice's node now knows that it can sucessfully communicate both ways with Bob's. (extra info: Alice also sees that Bob's node doesn't specify a route to Charlie.)
 - Charlie's node decides (**need to specify how this decision is made**) that this message is enough, it shouldn't want to see if it receives the same message later, but with a stronger SNR.
 The variables used to choose the best path should ideally take the reliability and signal of all hops.
 At the moment it doesn't have enough information to make this kind of decision.
 Charlie's node sets the destination of the packet to be Bob, as it knows that it can hear Bob.
 It doesn't assumes that Bob can hear Charlie's node (**Whether to assume or not should be decided, is it safe to assume all node have the same setup and directionality?
 No**).
 - This the the first ACK from Charlie's node
 - Charlie's node sends the following packet:
+  - Message type: **ACKNOWLEDGEMENT**
-  - ACK ID: 0xE0A5
+  - Message ID: 0xE0A5
-  - Sender's ACK number: _0_
+  - Sender's message number: _0_
   - Packet transmission number: _0_
-  - ACK sender: _Charlie_
+  - Message sender: _Charlie_
   - Packet sender: _Charlie_
   - Packet destination: _No particular_
-  - ACK destination: _Alice_
+  - Message destination: _Alice_
-  - ACK of: 0xC6BB
+  - Payload (ACK of): `0xC6BB`
 - Only Bob's node receives that packet.
+Bob's node now knows that it can sucessfully communicate both ways with Charlie's.
+- Bob's node sends the following packet:
+  - Message type: **ACKNOWLEDGEMENT**
+  - Message ID: 0xE0A5
+  - Sender's message number: _0_
+  - Packet transmission number: _0_
+  - Message sender: _Charlie_
+  - Packet sender: _Bob_
+  - Packet destination: _No particular_
+  - Message destination: _Alice_
+  - Payload (ACK of): `0xC6BB`
+- Alice's and Charlie's respective nodes received this packet.
+Charlies's node now knows that it can sucessfully communicate both ways with Bob's.
+- Alice's node ACKs the ACK, so that Bob's node knows the ACK was received and it doesn't need to try rebroadcasting:
+  - Message type: **ACKNOWLEDGEMENT**
+  - Message ID: 0xE0A5
+  - Sender's message number: _1_
+  - Packet transmission number: _0_
+  - Message sender: _Alice_
+  - Packet sender: _Alice_
+  - Packet destination: _Bob_
+  - Message destination: _Bob_
+  - Payload (ACK of): `0xE0A5`
+- Bob's node now knows that it can sucessfully communicate both ways with Alice's.